 Figure 7 shows two flip-flops connected by a single level of logic, clocked by a global clock.
-The t{SU} and t_H for flip-flop A are identical to that of Figure 5.
+The t{SU} and t{H} for flip-flop A are identical to that of Figure 5.

-Figure 7: Multiple Flip-Flops with Single Level Logic (Note: Global Clock)
+Figure 7: Multiple Flip-Flops with Single Level Logic (Note: EC not shown.)

 Figure 8 shows a single flip-flop with a product term clock.
 This arrangement differs from Figure 5 only in that the clock input comes from a product term clock.
 The entry for t{PCO} in Table 2 reflects this variation.
-The timing for t{PSU} and t_H is calculated using the product term clock timing parameters.
+The timing for t{PSU} and t{PH} is calculated using the product term clock timing parameters.

-Figure 8: Single Flip-Flop with Product Term Clock
+Figure 8: Single Flip-Flop with Product Term Clock (Note: EC not shown.)

 Figure 9 shows the timing for driving valid data onto a bus with respect to a rising clock edge, a common configuration that occurs in high speed buses.
-This is sometimes called t{VAL} .
-In this example, it is assumed that Function Block feedback passes through the local feedback paths.
+This is sometimes called t{VALID} .